 While the benefits of nature are undeniable, the idea of spending time outdoors after treatment can seem daunting, especially if you are not a particularly outdoorsy individual.
 But there are many simple ways to sneak some nature into your life.
 And no, you do not have to hike the 1,100 mile California’s Pacific Crest Trail like Reese Witherspoon did in the movie Wild to find yourself.

 Simple Ways to Spend Time Outdoors After Treatment:

-Take a Walk: Walk your dog.
+Walk your dog.
 Walk to work.
 Go on a nighttime stroll.
 Even 20 minutes of walking a day can make a huge difference when it comes to reducing stress and improving sleep quality.

-Change How You Eat: Stop eating in front of your computer!
+Stop eating in front of your computer!
 Step away from the TV!
 Instead, enjoy a meal on your patio or have a picnic in the park.
 You will enjoy your food more and soak in some vitamin D in the process.

-Get a Hobby: Take up gardening.
+Take up gardening.
 Try outdoor photography.
 Go fishing.
 There are lots of outdoor hobbies that do not require athletic ability.

-Vacation Differently: Go camping.
+Go camping.
 Go to the beach.
 Explore the world.
 Nature is naturally relaxing which is exactly what a vacation should be.
 Next time you go on vacation avoid the chaos of the city and make it a nature vacation.